hissain/InspectorAI/README.md

 ![InspectorAI Screenshot](assets/Screenshot.png)

-**InspectorAI** is a production-ready Chrome extension that supercharges your web development workflow by integrating powerful AI models directly into your browser's inspection tools.
+**InspectorAI** is a production-ready Chrome extension that supercharges your web data extraction and analysis workflow.
+Select any web component, extract its content with minimal tokens, and ask AI models for insights—all without leaving your browser.

 ### Why InspectorAI?

-Whether you are a developer refactoring code or a general user trying to understand a complex webpage, **InspectorAI** simplifies the process.
-It allows you to visually select any part of a website and instantly send it to an AI for analysis, translation, or summarization.
+**InspectorAI** simplifies the process of interacting with web content.
+It visually selects any part of a website, intelligently cleans the HTML to remove noise, and sends the core content to an AI for analysis, translation, or extraction.

-**For Developers:** Automate the tedious process of inspecting the DOM, cleaning up HTML, and context-switching to ChatGPT.
+**For Everyone:** Easily extract tables to CSV, translate content, or summarize articles without dealing with messy code.
-**For Everyone Else:** Easily extract tables, translate content, or summarize articles without dealing with messy code.
+**For Developers:** Automate DOM inspection and context-switching.

 ### Common Use Cases